At times she wondered what her life would’ve been like if she’d spent the greater part of it in beauty salons.

 She’d often contemplate her overworked hands, her stiff neck and tired eyes and think how time was working against her.

 She ran into people with perfect appearances.
-The glowing soft hands, the relaxed faces, the playful eyes.
+The soft glowing hands, the relaxed faces, the playful eyes.

-The life of the mind was her joy.
+That’s why she decided that the life of the mind was her joy.
 There was always a battle inside her about whether to spend two hours learning how to put on eye shadow, or delve into a good book that can take her to another land.
 It wasn’t a battle between her mind or heart.
 It was more between her whims on one side, and her mind and heart.

 When she met him, he was the same.